 10 Healthy Foods Under $1

 Do you want to eat healthy foods without spending a fortune?
 If you’re working with a tight budget, but you want to eat food that will properly fuel your body, providing you with the vitamins and nutrients you need, check out this list of the healthy foods you can buy for $1 or less, depending on where you shop.
-These foods can get you through the week, making it possible for you to spend about $10 per week on these essential healthy items that are good for you and are versatile enough to make various meals.
+These foods can help you get through the week, allowing you to spend about $10 per week on essential healthy items that are good for you and versatile enough to make various meals.

 In case you missed this post, Canned Foods I Highly Recommend You Store